 FLITTERFLOP: "Truer words were never spoken!"

 If Bombast and Flitterflop have encouraged you to think about the conclusions they reached in this investigation, or even just THINK, their labours will not have been in vain.
-You can read their second investigation into the Covid-19 virus pandemic here.
+You can find a list of their further investigations on our Homepage.

 © Copyright occult-mysteries.org.
 Article published 10 June 2018.
 Updated 21 June 2021.